alecominotti/asciimaker/README.md

 ![ASCII Maker Gif](https://github.com/alecominotti/asciimaker/blob/master/resources/asciimakergif.gif?raw=true)

 English:
-- ASCII Maker is a script that generates an HTML ASCII Art version of a video.
+- ASCII Maker is a script that generates an HTML ASCII Art version of a video, image or gif.
 - The animation is not saved as a video or gif, but as an HTML file, and it can be displayed in any web browser.
 - I used the concept of John Hilliard, which consists in converting every frame of a video into ASCII Art using the jp2a tool and then concatenating those ASCII frames inside an HTML file, separating them with tags (\<pre\> tags in this case).
 - Lastly, a JavaScript function hides every frame except the one that is being displayed, and then shows only the next one, and so on, going through all frames of the video in loop.